bambenek/zloader-telemetry/README.md

 The IPv6 events are stored in zloader-ipv6.csv.

-This repo is public info supported by data from Open Source Context (oscontext.com).
-For more information about my automated high-fidelity threat feeds, please email sales@bambenekconsulting.com.
+This repo is public info supported by data from Open Source Context (https://oscontext.com).
+For more information about my automated high-fidelity threat feeds, please email sales@bambenekconsulting.com or check out Bambenek Labs at https://bambeneklabs.com.